xeniaqian94/Annotation-guideline/Annotation-guideline.md

 2. Compound tags seem more preferred for punctuation-inseparable sentences like “The two least important reasons for going to work by car, with 14% and 11%, is that people need to ...”.

 3. I felt challenging about the sentence "Smoke levels increased a little more sharply during this time and peaked in 1900 at about 500 micrograms.”.
 Which I tag as “[Single] Overall trend” followed by “[Compound] Maximum + value”.

+## Final Guideline

+### Introduction

+In this task, you are invited to tag clause-level or sentence-level spans into different caption types.
+Clauses are comma-separated half sentence.
+This annotation is to conduct a small-scale corpus analysis on human captions.

+Metadata information to locate exercise

+For each annotation, the paragraph starts with some metadata information, including

+• exercise ID,
+• IELTS exercise writing hints (optional, some may have, some may not)

+Please use the exercise ID to locate the actual figures from this pdf [URL].
+Note that some figures break in half by pdf page boundaries.
+If a paragraph lacks corresponding figure from the pdf, or is presenting a raw table, please tag the exercise identifier as "Broken exercise".
+If the figure is present, there is no need to tag any metadata information.

+### Example

+For example, one caption paragraph starts with a sentence "1002 IELTS_Writing_Task_1_Pie_Chart.gif You should spend about 20 minutes on this task.
+Write at least 150 words.".
+1002 and the .gif filename.
+The rest are writing hints.

+### Adding new tags

+We encourage you to add new tags if some span does not fit into existing tags.
+Existing tags are defined as below.
+If you add new tags, please let the admin know about it too.

+To add new tags, please visit "Projects" on the right corner" -> "Labels" on the left bar), and add corresponding tag definition and name in the "Projects" -> "Guideline" (section "Definition of tags".

+### Q & A

+Q: "Sometimes it is hard to distinguish "Compare" vs. "Trend", because trend/insight statements are mostly based on value comparison...."
+How to distinguish?

+A: We define "Compare" are describing two or three (essentially, a few) labels.
+While "Trend" usually describe across many labels, in a macro scale.

+### Definition of tags

+Aside from the “Broken exercise” auxiliary tag, we have two types of tags.
+“Single” tag and “Compound” tag.
+E.g. in the interface, you would see “[Single] min/max”, “[Single] value”, and “[Compound] min/max + value”.

+The difference between “[Single] …” tag and “[Compound]" tag:

+1. Within a sentence, please use "[Single] … " tag if there are multiple clauses who are separable and independently meaningful from each other, where each maps to one “[Single] XXX” tag, i.e. tags occur one after another, sequentially.
+E.g. "In 1955, the youngest age group had the fewest weight issues, with more than 70% of 20-29-year-olds being assessed as having a healthy weight.” has first [Single] max/min/majority/minority then [Single] value.

+2.  “[Compound] ” tags are for cases when clauses are not independently meaningful to be tagged as a "[Single] " tag.
+E.g. “The two least important reasons for going to work by car, with 14% and 11%, is that people need to …” whose tag is “[Compound] Max/min + supporting value". "with 14% and 11%" is not a clause, and it is embedded in a max/min description.

+For [Single] tags, the definitions are as follows:

+1. [Single] Compare (between *two* values, e.g. higher, lower, larger, smaller):

+span that describe the comparative value of two elements in the figure.

+2. [Single] Count:

+span that describe the number of elements (bars, lines) in the figure.

+3. [Single] Figure type (horizontal/vertical, bar, pie, line chart):

+span that describe the type of the figure.

+4. [Single] Label name (or a re-description of ...):

+span that mention the label name of an element, usually on the axis (if a bar chart), or on the legend (if a pie chart).

+5. [Single] Minimum/maximum/majority/minority:

+span that mention the maximum or minimum element in the figure.

+6. [Single] Value (presenting a value or a supporting value):

+span that presents the value of an element in the figure, e.g. "30% of people prefer cycling because it is healthier".

+7. [Single] Title (or a re-description of ...):

+span that describes/re-iterates the title of the figure.

+8. [Single] Overall trend (usually across more than two labels):

+span that describe a high-level insight of the figure.

+9. Broken (this exercise lacks figure OR is a table)

+tag the exercise identifier (3-4 digits at the beginning) as broken exercise.